Neural Architecture Search for Energy Efficient Always-on Audio Models: Optimization Criteria

+In this paper, we have access to physical power measurements on Pixel devices.
+Measuring the energy usage of each NAS search candidate is a difficult software engineering task since the NAS search is happening in the cloud and would need to be connected to physical hardware that can automate the loading of the network, running of the network and average energy measurement.
+We instead opt to train a model that can accurately predict the energy usage of a given network.
+We then employ this model to estimate the energy usage of each NAS search candidate rather than getting physical measurements.
+This energy estimate is then fed into our reward function (Equation \ref{eq:optimization_conditions_single_equation}) so as to help us rank NAS network candidates.
+At the end of our search we gather the energy measurements of the best candidates on real hardware and report them in this paper.

+Note, the alternative approach of using the inference time as an energy proxy would require us to either connect hardware in an automated way to our NAS search~\citep{bib6}, which as discussed is a difficult engineering problem or create a model for inference time \citep{bib13} to use during our search.
+We instead select a more direct route that avoids a complicated software/hardware engineering connection and use a model trained directly on energy usage data to predict energy usage.

+We measure the average energy per inference of 15,000 architectures in our search space on the big core CPU of the Pixel 4~XL phone to train a model to predict energy usage for a given network.
+We employ a random forest (RF) model to predict the energy usage of models in our search space.
+We also tried a linear model, but it performed worse than the random forest at predicting energy usage of candidate architectures in our search space.
+The choice of a random forest model was motivated by the fact that decision trees are universal approximators (they can approximate any function) and random forests have been applied out the box to a wide variety of problems successfully \citep{bib7, bib8}.
+We used ten-fold cross-validation to tune the random forest hyperparameters.

-To avoid the hardware difficulties of running every architecture Vizier suggests on a physical phone, we instead train a random forest (RF) model to predict the energy usage of models.
-Several other works model on device metrics, namely inference time, but no work the authors are aware of trains a model with on-device energy usage measurements directly~\cite{Bender20}.
-The random forest model takes as input the architecture parameters (e.g. kernel sizes/filter types of each block) as well as model level parameters, total FLOPs count and the TFLite memory size.
-To train the RF model, we measure the average energy per inference of 15,000 architectures in our search space on the big core CPU of the Pixel 4~XL phone.
+The random forest model takes as input the architecture parameters (e.g. kernel sizes/filter types of each block) as well as neural network level parameters, total FLOPs count and the TFLite memory size.
 The RF model has an $R^{2}=0.92$ and RMSE of 0.07 mJ per inference (Figure ~\ref{fig:random_forest_energy}).
 For reference, running a model with 1.3~mJ per inference from our search space five times on a pixel phone has an energy standard deviation (i.e. measurement noise) of 0.068 mJ.
-Since the RMSE of the RF model is close to the measurement noise from our phones, we feel confident using the predicted energy does not return significantly different NAS results compared to measuring energy usage for every network individually, and thus is a safe step in our NAS.
+The RMSE values are close to the measurement noise from our phones, suggesting that the RF model is a good approximation for energy usage of a NN architecture.
+This allows us to perform NAS exploration fully on the servers, without remeasuring energy usage of each NN architecture permutation on the phone.
+We also tried running a linear regression model since the authors of TuNAS had success with a linear model~\cite{bib13}.
+The linear model achieved an $R^2$ coefficient of 0.89 and an RMSE of 0.089, both significantly worse than the RF model.